National Shrine of Saint Joseph (Karlovac): Pilgrims and devotions

-Shrine feast days are 19 March (feast day of Saint Joseph), which is preceded by nine Wednesdays of preparation (Great novena to Saint Joseph), 1 May (St. Joseph the Worker) and 15 September (consercration day, "Posvetilo crkve").
+Shrine feast days are 19th March (feast day of Saint Joseph), which is preceded by nine Wednesdays of preparation (Great novena to Saint Joseph), 1st May (St. Joseph the Worker) and 15th September (consercration day, "Posvetilo crkve").
 Every Wednesday devotions to St. Joseph are held.

+According to the provisions of the Dicastery for Divine Worship and the Discipline of the Sacraments, the days of plenary indulgence for the faithful are: on the anniversary of the consecration of the basilica (September 15th), on the feast of St. Joseph (March 19th), on the feast of the holy apostles Peter and Paul (June 29th), on the anniversary of the granting of the title of basilica (November 9th), on the memorial day of St. Joseph, patron of the Fatherland (June 10th), and once a year on a day that each believer can personally choose.

 As part of the sanctuary, the devotion "Wreath of the Immaculate Heart of Joseph" (Vijenac Prečistog Srca Josipova) was created, which consists of prayer wreaths consisting of 31 supplicants, leader and priest.
 Each member is responsible for having his own prayer day on a certain day of the month for specific purposes, which consists of the Rosary, attendance at Holy Mass, Holy Communion, confession, and if possible, fasting.
 The Brotherhood of St. Joseph for aid to the dying (Bratovština svetog Josipa za pomoć umirućima) also operates within the sanctuary, with hundreds of supporting members throughout Croatia and in the Croatian diaspora.

 Between 2015 and 2019 sanctuary was visited by around 210,000 pilgrims.
 In 2023, there were 80,000 pilgrims.